24 August 2024

 The faces of the participants are adorned with colourful masks.
 In addition, one carries unusual costumes.
 Culinary exotic tastes also get their money's worth.
 It is reported that during the Notting Hill Carnival, up to 10,000 litres of beer from Jamaica run down the thirsty throats of the participants.

 Even away from the carnival, West London has a lot to offer.
 For example, Kensington Palace.
 Princess Victoria was born in this royal palace.
 She later became one of the most famous queens of England.
 If you want to learn more about the queen, you can find interesting facts in the exhibition, for example, about the magnificent royal wardrobe of His Majesty.

 The district of Notting Hill stands for culinary diversity not only because of the carnival.
 The district is famous for English lager beer.
 In a convivial and relaxed atmosphere, visitors to cosy and quaint pubs can enjoy typical English beer.
 In the pubs of the district, you can get classic English cuisine.

 If you are looking for exclusive shopping and exquisite restaurants, Notting Hill is definitely the place to be anyway.
 The real shopping mile in the district is Portobello Road.
 Also, take the opportunity to participate in the huge antique market on Saturday and browse for unusual things.
 Another shopping mile is along Westbourne Grove.
 An insider tip is to visit the vintage stores and restaurants on Golborne Road.

 Learn more about the Notting Hill Carnival

-2. Check below the accommodations in hotels in London available during the the event. ⤵︎
+2. Book hotel rooms in London available during the event. ⤵︎

 2.1.
 Pick a hotel room by location and by price.